nagix/mini-tokyo-3d/DEVELOPER_GUIDE-en.md

 ##### **`movestart`**

-Fired just before the map begins a transition from one view to another, as the result of either user interaction or methods such as [`MiniTokyo3D#jumpTo`](#jumptooptions).
+Fired just before the map begins a transition from one view to another, as the result of either user interaction or methods such as [`Map#jumpTo`](#jumptooptions).

 ###### Properties